plugpress-io/nightly/readme.txt

 Let power users toggle dark mode with customizable keyboard shortcuts.

 **Per-Page Control**
-Disable dark mode on specific pages like landing pages or photo galleries.
+Disable dark mode on specific pages, such as landing pages or photo galleries.

 **Media Controls**
 Individual brightness adjustments for images, videos, and backgrounds.